auth0/docs/articles/guides/login/migration-sso.md

 # Migration in Embedded Login Scenarios with SSO

 Migration from legacy versions of Lock and Auth0.js is required.
-For Single Sign On (SSO) scenarios, it will imply movinng to [Universal Login](/hosted-pages/login) in most cases.
+For Single Sign On (SSO) scenarios, it will imply moving to [Universal Login](/hosted-pages/login) in most cases.

 ## Single Page Apps